leetawn/feedforward-nn-sgd/README.md

 ## Note

 - **MNIST Alignment:** The network is trained on the standard MNIST dataset.
 Because of this, accuracy depends heavily on how closely your hand-drawn digits match the style, thickness, and centering of the original training images.
+It can achieve good results on the actual MNIST dataset itself, I just wanted it to be interactive or something.
 - **Brush Radius:** The brush size is currently locked to a specific radius that yields the most optimal results.
 I might add a slider for the brush radius but this will do for now.